 We focus on providing customers with cost-effective and targeted marketing solutions.
-We generate almost all of our revenues from online marketing services, including online marketing services based on search queries, contextuals, audience attributes, display placements and online marketing services of other forms.
+We generate almost all of our revenues from online marketing services, including online marketing services based on search queries, contextuals, audience attributes, media and placement attributes and online marketing services of other forms.
 Our online marketing services generally comprise text links, images, multimedia files and interactive forms.